Code of Student Conduct

 The purpose of the Code of Student Conduct is to set forth the University’s expectations of behavior that promote the safety and welfare of the Northeastern University community.
 The University seeks to provide a supportive environment that is conducive to learning, the pursuit of truth, the exchange of knowledge, the intellectual development of students, and the general good of society.
 In those instances where violations of the behavioral expectations occur, Northeastern University has developed policies and procedures to protect the interests of members of the University community, individually and collectively.

 The Code of Student Conduct

-The Code of Student Conduct is listed in University Regulations, page 5 of the PDF of the Undergraduate Student Handbook, and page 367 of the Graduate Catalog.
+The Code of Student Conduct is listed in University Regulations of the Undergraduate Student Handbook, and the Graduate Student Catalog.
 The Code of Student Conduct applies to all registered Northeastern University students at all levels of study, in all colleges and programs, locally or abroad who are enrolled at Northeastern University, as well as all student groups and organizations.